Atralin Side Effects

 In some animal studies, tretinoin has been shown to cause skin tumors to develop faster when the treated area is exposed to ultraviolet light (sunlight or artificial sunlight from a sunlamp).
 Other studies have not shown the same result and more studies need to be done.
 It is not known if tretinoin causes skin tumors to develop faster in humans.

-Along with its needed effects, tretinoin topical (the active ingredient contained in Atralin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by tretinoin topical (the active ingredient contained in Atralin).
+In the event that any of these side effects do occur, they may require medical attention.

 - Burning feeling or stinging skin (severe)